 - heart attack (weakness, nausea, angina, chest pain, cold sweat, and shortness of breath); and

 - heart failure (dyspnea, fatigue, shortness of breath, swelling in the legs, rapid and irregular heartbeat).

 The risk factors for CAD include:

 If a patient is at a high risk of heart disease or already has symptoms, the doctor can use several tests to diagnose CAD.
 One of the coronary artery disease tests is exercise stress test.
 Use the Duke treadmill score calculator to obtain the information required to assess the patient's health.

 Duke treadmill score

-The Duke Treadmill Score is a weighted index using treadmill exercise time (performed according to the standard Bruce protocol), maximum net ST-segment deviation (depression or elevation), and exercise-induced angina.
+The Duke Treadmill Score is a weighted index using treadmill exercise time (performed according to the ), maximum net ST-segment deviation (depression or elevation), and exercise-induced angina.
 It was developed to provide diagnostic and prognostic information to help evaluate patients with suspected coronary heart disease.